grantjenks/python-sortedcontainers/docs/performance-scale.rst

-To fully grasp the content below, its strongly recommended that you read the :doc:`implementation details<implementation>` first. :doc:`SortedContainers<index>` maintains a B-tree-like data structure limited to two levels of nodes.
+To fully grasp the content below, its strongly recommended that you read the :doc:`implementation details<implementation>` first. :doc:`Sorted Containers<index>` maintains a B-tree-like data structure limited to two levels of nodes.

 Theory
 ------

-To discuss the runtime complexity of :doc:`SortedContainers<index>`, we must consider two values:
+To discuss the runtime complexity of :doc:`Sorted Containers<index>`, we must consider two values:

 1. "n" - The size of the sorted list.